 Borrowing Law Library Materials

-4/12/2021 update: Office routing is available for faculty and staff.
-Contactless pickup for students is available only for students who successfully complete baseline testing and ongoing surveillance testing as building access is required.
-Contactless pickup is unavailable at any campus library for students who do not participate in COVID surveillance testing.
+Office routing is available for faculty and staff.
+Contactless pickup is available to students who successfully complete baseline testing and ongoing surveillance testing as building access is required.
 The GoodScan service is available to law students, excluding course reserves, and subject to copyright limitations.
+If you are not sure of page numbers, please request a scan of the table of contents.

 Access to the Goodson Law Library stacks is currently restricted to designated Library staff.
 Law School community members may request circulating Law Library materials for contactless pickup via the Request button in the Duke Libraries Catalog.
-Following retrieval by staff and a quarantine period, borrowers will be contacted by email to schedule a pickup time at the service desk on level 3 via the Law School reservation system.
+Following retrieval by staff and a quarantine period, borrowers will be contacted by email to schedule pickup on level 3 of the Law Library.

 Members of the Duke University community may request circulating Law Library items for pickup at their home libraries via intercampus delivery.
 If you have questions, please contact Circulation staff.